benedikt-schesch/AST-Merging-Evaluation/README.md

 make small-test
 ```

-This will run the entire code on two small repos.
+This runs the entire code on two small repos.
-All the output data can be found in `results-small/`.
+The output data appears in `results-small/`.
-The final result is found in `results-small/result.csv`.
+ * `results-small/result.csv`: the final result
-Directory `results-small/merges_small/` contains all the merges.
+ * `results-small/merges_small/` contains all the merges.
-Directory `results-small/merges_small_valid/` contains all the merges and also stores if the parents of a merge pass tests.
+ * `results-small/merges_small_valid/` contains all the merges and also records whether the parents of a merge pass tests.

 ### Perform full analysis